Can Implicit Bias Imply Adversarial Robustness?: Main Results on Adversarial Robustness

 Our conjecture is based on existing work on the implicit bias of gradient flow on shallow networks with small initialization, and we carefully explain the rationale behind it in Section \ref{sec:theoretical_analsysis}.
 However, formally showing such convergence results is challenging as the data distribution $\mathcal{D}_{X,Y}$ considered here is more complicated than those for which convergence results can be successfully shown~\cite{boursier2022gradient,min2023early,chistikov2023learning, wang2023understanding}.
 Instead, we provide a preliminary analysis of this conjecture.
 Moreover, in Section \ref{sec:num}, we provide numerical evidence that supports our conjecture.

-\myparagraph{Comparison with~\citet{frei2023the}} \citet{frei2023the} considers a similar setting as ours with only a slight difference: their data distribution differs from ours by a scaling factor of $\sqrt{D}$ on the input data (they also allow tiny correlations between two subclass centers) and they considers shallow ReLU network with bias.
-They show that any trained network by gradient flow is non-robust against $\mathcal{O}\lp \frac{1}{\sqrt{K}}\rp$ attack, which covers any initialization, but their analysis does not characterize what the classifier the trained network corresponds to.
+\myparagraph{Comparison with prior work} \citet{frei2023the} consider a similar setting as ours with three minor differences.
+Firstly, their data distribution differs from ours by a scaling factor of $\sqrt{D}$ on the input data.
+Second, they allow for tiny correlations between the two subclass centers.
+Third, they consider shallow ReLU networks with bias.
+They show that any network trained by gradient flow is non-robust against $\mathcal{O}\lp \frac{1}{\sqrt{K}}\rp$ attacks, which covers any initialization, but their analysis does not characterize what classifier the trained network corresponds to.
 While we consider specifically small initialization, we can at least conjecture, and numerically verify, what the corresponding classifier is at the end of the training.
 In addition, \citet{frei2023the} show the existence of $\mathcal{O}(1)$-robust ReLU network if neurons are aligned with subclasses and there is some carefully chosen bias.
 While it already sheds light on the need for learning subclasses, their proposed network can not be found by gradient flow.
-On the contrary, our proposed robust $F^{(p)}(\boldsymbol{x})$ can be obtained by gradient flow.
+On the contrary, our proposed robust $F^{(p)}$ can be obtained by gradient flow.